wp-plugins/crayon-syntax-highlighter/readme.txt

 1. Different themes and Live Preview under Settings > Crayon.

 == Changelog ==

+= 1.4.2 =
+* Huge overhaul of Crayon detection and highlighting
+* IDs are now added to Crayons before detection
+* No more identification issues possible
+* Highlighting grabs the ID and uses it in JS
+* Only detects Crayons in visible posts, performance improved
+* This fixes issues with <!--nextpage-->

 = 1.4.1 =
 * Fixed Preview in settings, wasn't loading code from different languages